pbo-linaro/crossroad/doc/crossroad.rst

     $ ninja
     $ ninja install

-INFO: This has been tested with success on json-glib, cross-compiled for Android.

 Other Build System
 ******************

-It has not been tested with any other compilation system up to now.
+It has not been tested with any other compilation system up to now (actually there is some basic `scons` support, but this has been unused for years so support is probably lacking).
 So it all depends what they require for a cross-compilation.
 But since a `crossroad` environment prepares a bunch of environment variables for you, and helps you download dependencies, no doubt it will already make your life easier.

-The `configure`, `cmake` and `ccmake` command are simple wrappers around any normal `./configure` script, and the `cmake` and `ccmake` commands, adding some default options (which crossroad prepared) for successful cross-compilation.
+The `configure`, `cmake`, `ccmake` and `meson` commands are simple wrappers around any normal `./configure` script, and the `cmake` and `ccmake` shell commands, adding some default options (which crossroad prepared) for successful cross-compilation.

 For instance `crossroad configure` is the equivalent of running::